China completes Internet, phone monitoring scheme for Tibet

 Since its return to Chinese rule in 1997, however, the city’s pro-democracy politicians and activists have complained that Beijing has been steadily eroding Hong Kong’s freedoms, despite constitutional safeguards.

-China demanded on Monday that Washington explain its monitoring programmes to the international community, though China itself routinely monitors its own population.
+China demanded on Monday that Washington explain its monitoring programs to the international community, though China itself routinely monitors its own population.